wongyah/awesome-technical-writing-learning/README.md

 - [GitLab Technical Writing Fundamentals Course](https://handbook.gitlab.com/handbook/product/ux/technical-writing/fundamentals/) - A four-video course teaching how to write and edit GitLab documentation.
 - [Coursera: Introduction to Technical Writing](https://www.coursera.org/learn/technical-writing-introduction) - A systematic introduction to technical writing, including the features, workflow, software and tools, history and futures, etc.

-### Books
+### Textbooks and tutorials

 Now, you have known a bit of technical writing 👏!
 Not enough for you?
 Let's go further 🤠!

-To learn a new skill or a new subject systematically, there is nothing better than **📚 academic textbooks and ebooks** self-published by experienced professionals at work.
+To learn a new skill or a new subject systematically, there is nothing better than **📚 academic textbooks and tutorials** self-published by experienced professionals at work.
 Here you are, enjoy 😄!

 - [Software Technical Writing: A Guidebook](https://jamesg.blog/2024/01/03/software-technical-writing/) - A technical writer at a computer vision startup confessed his daily work in every detail.
 - [Documentation APIs: A Guide for Technical Writers and Engineers](https://idratherbewriting.com/learnapidoc/) - Tom Johnson, a senior technical writer at Google and the founder of the popular blog I'd Rather Be Writing, teach you how to write documentation for API step by step.